Deepak05798/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 # BizCardX-Extracting-Business-Card-Data-with-OCR
 # work flow of the project
-1. Install the required packages: You will need to install Python, Streamlit, easyOCR, and a database management system like SQLite or MySQL.
+1. Install the required packages: You will need to install Python, Streamlit, easyOCR, and a database management MySQL.
 2. Design the user interface: Create a simple and intuitive user interface using Streamlit that guides users through the process of uploading the business card image and extracting its information.
 You can use widgets like file